 Planning a family trip to Tokyo Disney?
 With two incredible theme parks side by side, Tokyo Disneyland and Tokyo DisneySea, many parents are asking the big question: Which is the best Disney park in Tokyo for kids?
 Whether you’re looking at DisneySea Japan with kids or trying to decide on Disneyland for toddlers, this guide is here to help you make the best choice for your family.
 In this complete Tokyo Disney park comparison for families, we break down Disneyland vs DisneySea with kids to help you pick the perfect match based on your child’s age, energy, and interests while in Japan.

 As you plan your trip to Tokyo with kids, this guide is a great place to start!
 For comprehensive information on where to stay, how to get around, and what to eat with kids, begin with our Tokyo Family Travel Guide.
 You can then visit the Tokyo with Kids Hub to find all our guides, adventure stories, and age-specific tips conveniently in one easy place.
+Already set on which park you want to visit?
+Our Tokyo Disneyland with Kids and our Tokyo DisneySea with Kids guides have details on rides, food, and planning tips.
+Want more ideas?
+See our full Ultimate Guide to Family Attractions in Japan with Kids for the best castles, shrines, theme parks, and more.

 Disclaimer: This post contains affiliate links.
 If you click to purchase, it’s at no extra cost to you… when you book through our links, you help support LuNi Travels and the family guides we create!

 Why Book Ahead?
-It’s often quicker, avoids long lines, and helps skip language barriers at the ticket counter. *Prices are subject to change.
+It’s quicker, avoids long lines, helps skip language barriers, prevents sold-out attractions, and solves payment issues at places that don’t accept credit cards. *Prices are subject to change.

 Tokyo Disneyland or DisneySea with Kids: Which Tokyo Disney Park Is Best for Families?

-Tokyo Disneyland for Kids: Overview & Atmosphere
+Tokyo Disneyland Overview & Atmosphere

 - Best Ages: 2–10 years old